 - Be reliable.

-A disk crash or facility interruption affecting the password
+A disk crash or facility interruption affecting the credential

 - Include fine-grained access controls.

-Only the right administrators should get access to the
+Only the right people should get access to the

 Privileged Access Manager is a system for securing access to privileged accounts.
 It works by regularly randomizing privileged passwords on workstations, servers, network devices and applications.
 Random passwords are encrypted and stored on at least two replicated servers.